-Pamela Harris is the Co-Founder and President of Caring Voice Coalition, Inc. (CVC) and serves as the Chairperson of its Board of Directors.
-Her areas of involvement include fundraising, direct management of the organization, and program development.
+Pamela Harris is the Co-Founder and President of Caring Voice Coalition, Inc., and serves as the Chairperson of its Board of Directors.
+Her areas of involvement include fundraising, direct management of the organization and program development.

-Since the inception of CVC, Pamela has focused her efforts on developing programs for the uninsured and under-insured patient.
-She feels strongly that advocates working together with professionals from the healthcare industry will ensure that chronically ill patients will continue to receive direct access to medical treatment.
+Since the inception of CVC, Harris has focused her efforts on developing programs for the uninsured and underinsured patient.
+She feels strongly that advocates working together with professionals from the health care industry will ensure that chronically ill patients will continue to receive direct access to medical treatment.

-Pamela has more than 20 years of non-profit management experience.
+Harris has more than 20 years of nonprofit management experience.
 She is a certified grief counselor and has extensive experience in the areas of case management and reimbursement.
-Pamela attended Harcum College in Bryn Mawr, PA.
+Harris attended Harcum College in Bryn Mawr, Pa.